faxpillow/pendingindefinitelydostponed/README.md

 pendingindefinitelydostponeduntiliuselesswastetileuncompensatedlymake
  i am a scriptzygote.
-i am sorry i am not a programmer nor ever presumed myself one :) with great potential for self amusement happy in most conditions :D
+i am sorry i am not a programmer nor ever presumed myself one MADE ALL MY OWN SITES AND WORK DUMBUSINESSEVILCINTS :) with great potential for self amusement conceptually NOT IN THAT SICK WAY YOU SICK BIGOTRACIST FS happy in most conditions :D
 1-minute Film Festival 1a.
 Obtain Social Media Followers for this 1b.
 Instagram Account current: @awesomeinvestingdecisions password: awesome23 @wallstbanners
 I can find or rebuild my unitmilk, the pastel toned monitor wrapper beautiful always reactive on every background somewhat tedious, the small exe that drops tinysmoll snow piles on the screen with did I mention already? sry that was from a few decades ago, and I was cannot build compiler at that Boolean age before compilers or visual c everything is in any book why not etc